pavankalisetti009/gitlab/doc/user/group/value_stream_analytics/index.md

 - Issues
 - Merge requests

+NOTE:
+The end date for each predefined date range is the current day, and is included in the number of days selected.
+For example, the start date for `Last 30 days` is 29 days prior to the current day for a total of 30 days.

 ### Data filters

 You can filter value stream analytics to view data that matches specific criteria.
 The following filters are supported: